skitoo/rozenn/README.rst

 ------------------------
 We have seen how to create messages with a level.
 Now let's see how to send different types of writing proposed by Rozenn.
 These outputs are represented by the interface **org.rozenn.layout.ILayout**.

-To date four implementations are provided with Rozenn:
+Today, four implementations are provided with Rozenn:
    * **org.rozenn.layout.TraceLayout** – Messages are sent to the Flash **trace** method.
    * **org.rozenn.layout.AirLoggerLayout** – Messages are sent to `AirLogger <http://code.google.com/p/airlogger/>`_ application  developped by `Cédric Néhémie <http://book.abe.free.fr/blog/>`_.
    * **org.rozenn.layout.FlashInspectorLayout** – Messages are sent to FlashInspector application  developped by `Pablo Constantini <http://www.luminicbox.com/>`_.
    * **org.rozenn.layout.FireBugLayout** – Messages are sent to the inevitable Firefox plugin `FireBug <http://getfirebug.com/>`_.
-Of course your SWF to be played with the browser, the messages appear in the module "Console" plugin.
+Of course your SWF must be played with the browser, the messages appear in the module plugin "Console".

 Formatting messages
 -------------------
 Rozenn can format the logging messages.
 This action takes place before they are sent to a layout.
 The formatting of messages is done by classes implementing the interface **org.rozenn.formatter.IFormatter**.
 These objects are associated with the layouts.

 Rozenn offers two formatters:
-   * **org.rozenn.formatter.SimpleFormatter** – A formatter very simple: it passes the message body to layout as that is.
+   * **org.rozenn.formatter.SimpleFormatter** – A formatter very simple: passes the message body to layout.
    * **org.rozenn.formatter.PatternFormatter** – This formatter is more advanced.
-Its constructor takes a pattern that will define the form that will take a message once sent to the layout.
+Its constructor takes a pattern that will define the form taken by a message once sent to the layout.

 Example for pattern **%L [%C] %M** :